kennylevinsen/seatd/README.md

 A minimal seat management daemon, and a universal seat management library.

-Currently supports Linux and FreeBSD.
+Currently supports Linux and FreeBSD, and has experimental NetBSD support.

 ## What is seat management?